 At first glance, Skyworks Solutions (NASDAQ:SWKS) may not stand out from other Internet of Things stocks.
 Like most IoT players, SWKS specializes in chips designed for RF and mobile communications.
 Its IoT chips appear in smartphones, wearables, appliances, medical devices, and many other areas.
 SWKS also provides IoT in the world’s industrial and wireless infrastructure.

 Despite decades of trading history, IoT has put SWKS stock on the map.
 It traded in the single-digits for years after the dot-com bubble burst.
-However, it had risen as much as 28-fold from its 2009 low before pulling back over the last year.
+However, it had risen as much as 28-fold from its 2009 low before pulling back in 2018.

 Like most of its peers, SWKS suffered as a chip shortage quickly became an oversupply situation.
-SWKS stock has fallen more than 40% from its 52-week high.
+SWKS stock has fallen 20% from its 52-week high.
 Like other Internet of Things stocks, the decline appears overdone.
-Thanks to the dropoff, SWKS stock trades at just 9x forward earnings.
+Thanks to the dropoff, SWKS stock trades at just 12 times the consensus forward earnings estimate.

 Profits also appear positioned to recover once the industry works off the glut in available chips.
-For fiscal 2020, Wall Street forecasts profit growth of 9.6%.
+For next year, Wall Street analysts, on average, forecast profit growth of 6.8%.
 They also believe those increases will reach the double-digits in future years.
 The move to 5G should ensure this growth continues.
 With few companies offering such a value proposition at so low of a P/E ratio, SWKS should see increased interest from investors in the near future.

 As of this writing, Will Healy did not hold a position in any of the aforementioned stocks.
 You can follow Will on Twitter at @HealyWriting.